banner

 }

-Here, we take key events as an example.
-In the dispatchKeyLocked method, the focused window targets are found through the findFocusedWindowTargetsLocked method, and the dispatchEventLocked method is called to dispatch the event to the focused window.
+Here, taking key events as an example, the dispatchKeyLocked method first finds the focused window targets through the findFocusedWindowTargetsLocked method, and then calls the dispatchEventLocked method to dispatch the event to the focused window.

 bool InputDispatcher::dispatchKeyLocked(nsecs_t currentTime, KeyEntry* entry,